MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTenantDialPlan.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: `-Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).`
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).`

 ## INPUTS